amazon-ion/ion-java-benchmark-cli/README.md

 Benchmark a full-traversal read of data equivalent to exampleWithImports.10n, which declares the shared symbol table imports provided by inputTables.ion, re-encoded (if necessary) using the shared symbol tables provided by benchmarkTables.ion, inputTables.ion, and no shared symbol tables.
-Produce results from using both the DOM and IonReader APIs.\n" +
+Produce results from using both the DOM and IonReader APIs.

 ```
 ion-java-benchmark read --ion-imports-for-input inputTables.ion \